tuva-health/FHIR_inferno/README.md

 #### Anchor
-If no anchor is supplied the output will include one row per FHIR object in the input, and all paths in the Struct section must be relative to the root of the fhir object.
+If no anchor is supplied, the output will include one row per FHIR object in the input, and all paths in the Struct section must be relative to the root of the fhir object.

 If an anchor is supplied, the output will include one row for every object found at that path.
 If the path points to an array, the output will include 0..n rows per input fhir object (one per objects found in the array at that path), e.g. `anchor = diagnosis` will output one row for every diagnosis found in the FHIR object, or no rows if there is no diagnosis array or if it is empty.
-If the anchor points to a value, it will output one row per FHIR object assuming that the path to the object exists, e.g. a config `Anchor = component.ArrCond:code,text|Systolic blood pressure.valueQuantity` will output one row per fhir object, only if the object contains a component with a text of "Systolic blood pressure" and if that object contains a valueQuantity value.
+If the anchor points to a value, it will output one row per FHIR object assuming that the path to the object exists, e.g., a config `Anchor = component.ArrCond:code,text|Systolic blood pressure.valueQuantity` will output one row per fhir object, only if the object contains a component with a text of "Systolic blood pressure" and if that object contains a valueQuantity value.

 If an anchor is defined, paths relative to the root object can be defined in the `[Struct]` section like normal, or paths that start with `Anchor` will be evaluated relative to the current iteration of the anchor path.
-The following will output as many rows as there are `diagnosis` objects found in that array,and will output the patient_id (found in the parent object) and the code (found in the disgnosis array)
+The following will output as many rows as there are `diagnosis` objects found in that array,and will output the patient_id (found in the parent object) and the code (found in the diagnosis array)

     [GenConfig]
     inputPath = encounters.ndjson